Montgomery County, Alabama: 2000 census

+Politics

+Montgomery County is a strongly Democratic county like most of the Black Belt in Alabama.
+The last Republican to win the county was George H.W.
+Bush in 1992.

 Infrastructure inside Montgomery County includes both Interstate 85 and 65 along with shipping hubs on the Alabama River and rail hubs located in the City of Montgomery.
 The Montgomery Regional Airport also serves as a major airport for the State of Alabama and the Southeastern US for passenger service, military aviation, and commercial aviation.

 Education

 Montgomery Public Schools operates public schools serving most of the county.
-However Pike Road City School District operates public schools in Pike Road.
+However, Pike Road City School District operates public schools in Pike Road.
 Additionally Maxwell Air Force Base is zoned to Department of Defense Education Activity (DoDEA) schools.
 The DoDEA operates Maxwell Air Force Base Elementary/Middle School.
 For high school Maxwell AFB residents are zoned to Montgomery Public Schools facilities.

 The Montgomery City-County Public Library operates public libraries.